-- The Turks who see Islamic State as a 'family-friendly' alternative
+- The Turks Who Move to Islamic State

 According to a report in government-owned Dubai newspaper The National, council members for Mosul and the regional governor say that the militia would join forces with the U.S.-led coalition fighting the extremist Sunni militants in Iraq, as well as in Syria.

 Washington and its Arab allies opened their air assault against the extremist group last week, going after its military facilities, training camps, heavy weapons and oil installations.
 The campaign has expanded upon air strikes the United States has been conducting against the militants in Iraq since early August.
 It aims to roll back the extremists gains in Syria and Iraq, and ultimately to destroy the group.

 The exiled Iraqi leaders are currently based in Iraqi Kurdistan.
 Agreeing on the details of the plan has proven complicated, The National reported, although they agree that a militia force is vital for taking back the city.

 The Islamic State group has seized control of a huge chunk of Syria and Iraq, and has declared the establishment of a self-styled caliphate ruled by its strict interpretation of Shariah law there.
 Its brutal tactics, which include mass killings and beheadings, have helped galvanize the international community to go after the militants.

 “It is clear that we, the people and leaders of Mosul, must take a lead role in liberating our city,” The National cited Bashar Mahmoud, a Kurd who heads the regional council, as saying.
 “We must have military officers and experts who know and understand our people.”